-The following distinctions in dress will be worn on the service dress jacket by all officers and soldiers who have been wounded in any of the campaigns since 4 August, 1914
+The following distinctions in dress will be worn on the service dress jacket by all officers and soldiers who have been wounded in any of the campaigns since 4 August, 1914.

-Army Council Instructions 1637 of 22 August 1916
+Army Council Instruction 1637 of 22 August 1916

 … the term ‘wounded’ refers only to those officers and soldiers whose names have appeared, or may hereafter appear, in the Casualty Lists as ‘wounded’.

-ACI 2075 of 3 November 1916
+Army Council Instruction 2075 of 3 November 1916

 Officers and men reported “wounded – gas,” or “wounded – shock, shell,” are entitled to the distinction.
 Accidental or self-inflicted wounds or injuries do not qualify.”

-The daily casualty lists were printed in The Times newspaper until August 1917 and your local library often provides free online access.
+The daily casualty lists were printed in The Times until August 1917 and British libraries often provide free online access.
 Many newspapers also reprinted the lists focusing on local casualties and if you’re searching for a Scottish casualty you can search The Scotsman on FindmyPast as well as the post-Times lists.
-I have written a separate article about WW1 Casualty Lists which explains what they are and how to search them here: WW1 Casualty Lists.
+I have written a separate article about WW1 Casualty Lists which explains what they are and how to search them here: First World War Casualty Lists.
 FindmyPast has the official Weekly War Office Casualty Lists available to search as part of its newspaper collection and has a free trial period.
 Clicking on the banner below will take you to the website where you can find out more.